 How to Find a Destination Wedding Photographer in Greece

 I always like to ask people how they found their destination wedding photographer.
-I have a lot of time to speak to married couples when I’m shooting weddings, and the topic usually comes up naturally.
-I get a variety of different answers, some expressed with nonchalance, and others with frustration and regret.
-I always hate to hear when someone ends up regretting their choice for a destination wedding photographer and hope to steer as many couples in the right direction as possible.
-Here’s my advice on how to find a destination wedding photographer in Greece!
+As I’m shooting, I have time to speak to other married couples and the topic usually comes up naturally.
+Everyone answers differently, some are nonchalant, and others express frustration and regret.
+Nothing makes me more upset than when couples tell me they don’t even look at their wedding photos anymore.
+You don’t have to be in their shoes!
+Here’s my advice on how to find a great wedding photographer in Greece.

 As a destination wedding photographer, much of my network is made up of other creative professionals.
-It didn’t occur to me until I started shooting destination weddings more regularly that not everyone has access to an experienced photographer they can be referred to.
-Word-Of-Mouth offers a unique trust that can’t always be found by hiring someone based off their Instagram.
-Nearly all of the brides who hired me based off a referral or from knowing me in person turned out to be great experiences for the both of us.
-Thankfully, in 2018, a referral isn’t the only way to hire a qualified destination wedding photographer in Greece.
+The reality is, not everyone has access to an experienced photographer they can be referred to.
+Word-Of-Mouth offers a unique trust that can’t always be found by hiring someone based on their Instagram.
+Nearly all of the brides who hired me based on a referral or from knowing me in person turned out to be great experiences.
+Thankfully, in 2021, a referral isn’t the only way to hire a qualified wedding photographer in Greece.
 About 40% of the weddings I shoot are of couples who find me online, whether through a directory, social media, or a Google search.
 Naturally, this means I get more weddings from referrals but I don’t have a preference because the online couples are always fantastic as well.
-With so many options, finding a destination wedding photographer in Greece doesn’t have to be as much of a headache as it used to be.
+With so many options, finding a destination wedding photographer doesn’t have to be as much of a headache as it used to be.
 I wouldn’t hesitate to hire someone based on their Instagram if, after speaking to them, I realized it was the right fit.

-This may seem like a no-brainer but too often couples compromise their choice based on location or budget.
-For example, your choice for a photographer shouldn’t have to be limited to Greece.
-The first time I was hired to be a destination wedding photographer in Greece, I was based out of Miami and happily made the long journey to Santorini just for the wedding.
-I would just as easily do the same journey, even if I was on the other side of the world because the opportunity to shoot in such a beautiful place doesn’t show up every day.
-Whatever photographer you hire should share the same sentiment and be just as eager to give you beautiful wedding photos as you are to have them.
+Your choice for a photographer shouldn’t be limited to Greece alone.
+The first time I was hired to be a wedding photographer in Greece, I was based out of Miami but happily made the long trip to Santorini for the wedding.
+The opportunity to shoot in such a beautiful place doesn’t show up every day.
+I would’ve taken planes, trains, automobiles, or horseback to get to this wedding.
+Whatever photographer you hire should be just as eager to give you beautiful wedding photos as you are to have them.
 I also always suggest couples who are on a budget to make an exception for their photographer because it’s the one aspect of your wedding that’s going to last forever.
-When it comes to the one part of the wedding you’re going to continue to relive over and over, would you rather have a smile from the beautifully captured moments or sigh in disappointment that you opted to save some money?
-As someone who has heard too many painful stories from brides who did the latter, the choice is obvious.
+Couples text me years after their wedding to tell me they’re looking back at their photos, and to me that’s priceless.

 When to Have a Destination Wedding in Greece